 I’ve also curated a collection of Rootcology supplements that are specifically meant to support the efficient removal of toxins.
 The Liver Support Kit, which I highly recommend to help you with Step 4 of my Liver Support Protocol, includes the following supplements, which are designed to support both liver phases at the same time:

 - MTHFR Pathways – This helps maintain a healthy homocysteine pathway.
-An optimally functioning homocysteine pathway provides methyl and sulfur groups for biochemical reactions such as detoxification, healthy immune function, brain, and cardiovascular health.*
+A well-functioning homocysteine pathway is important for numerous aspects of health including normal detoxification, immune function, joint and cartilage health, cardiovascular health, and brain health.*

 - Liver Reset – This contains a natural pea protein isolate to fuel detoxification pathways, as well as nutrients and antioxidants needed to support both phase I and phase II detoxification pathways, for safe and gentle detoxification.
 It also includes a comprehensive array of herbal hepatics and cholagogues to promote healthy liver function and elimination.*